Vinyl-Davyl/Vinyl-Davyl/README.md

 ### Not just your Ordinary DEV!

-- ✨ Why chase, when I'm the Catch...
+- ✨ Why chase, When I'm the Catch...
-- 🔭 Working hard to improve my emotional intelligence
+- 🔭 Working hard to Improve my Emotional Intelligence
-- 🌱 I’m currently learning alot of things rn
+- 🌱 I’m currently Learning alot of things rn
-- 👯 Looking to collaborate with other Devs and contribute more to open source
+- 👯 Looking to Collaborate with other Devs and contribute more to OpenSource
 - 💬 Ask me about anything
 - 📫 Is there a Gig?
 Or an Urgent deal?
 Hit me up through my mail, twitter or linkedin
 - 😄 Pronouns: He/Him